 How long do we retain client information?

 Akin Gump generally retains client-matter information for 10 years after activity on the matter ends.
 Longer retention periods may apply for cases involving estate planning, criminal liability, litigation holds, General Counsel authorizations and other periods required or permitted by law.
+Shorter retention periods may apply to personal information that is collected to meet anti-money laundering or other regulatory due diligence requirements.
 The scope of retained material includes information reasonably required to evidence Akin Gump’s work on the matter.

 What personal information do we collect from prospective employees and lateral partners (applicants)?